meet the faculty

 The Treatment Coordinator is responsible for all clinical aspects of Orion House, Inc. The principal duties and responsibilities, in their order of priority, include, but are not limited to: the timely completion and documentation of residents’ 30-Day Assessments; the timely development and documentation of residents Treatment Plans; the timely completion of the three month treatment reviews; and, acts as the Orion House, Inc. liaison/coordinator who facilitates our residents’ outpatient treatment needs.

-The Program Coordinator is the supervisor that manages the daily routine- from the time the residents return from school until they go to bed for the night.
-Additionally, the Program Coordinator is responsible for case management and the daytime operations of residential programming.
+The Program Manager is the supervisor that manages the daily routine- from the time the residents return from school until they go to bed for the night.
+Additionally, the Program Manager is responsible for case management and the daytime operations of residential programming.
 When vacant or intentionally unfilled, the duties of this position are distributed to the Clinical/Treatment Coordinator, Residential Coordinator, Independent Living Coordinator, and Educational Coordinator.

-Residential Care Coordinator: Lisa Brooks
+Residential Care Coordinator: Allison Tibbits

 The Residential Care Coordinator (RCC)position is an integral, multi-faceted position within the residential program.
 Under the direct supervision of the Program Director the RCC is responsible for the general oversight, planning, and facilitation of residential care which will include but is not limited to: medical, dental and mental health appointments and follow-ups.
 Additional Responsibilities include the management of resident medication.